gatling/frontline-doc/content/reference/current/release/highlight-1-12/index.md

 {{< alert warning >}}
 Breaking change: when upgrading `frontline-gradle-plugin`, you are now required to use a specific layout and store your Gatling code under `src/gatling/scala`.
-Please check the sample you can download from FrontLine's web UI.
+Please check the sample you can download from Gatling Enterprise's web UI.
 {{< /alert >}}

 #### Upgrading your injectors JVM settings